 Troubleshooting and Furnace Repair

 Before paying an HVAC contractor for your heating system repair, check a few things to make sure the problem isn’t an issue that you can fix yourself.
 Consider the following:

 - If the furnace repair issue involves insufficient heating in one or more rooms, check to make sure the air filter isn’t clogged.
 Check that nothing is blocking heating registers throughout your home.
 It’s not uncommon for throw rugs, furniture or drapes in the home to block registers.
 Have you noticed signs that your ductwork is dirty or clogged (dust devils blowing out of vents, visible mold, signs of insects or rodents)?
 Or perhaps some of the duct sections aren’t tightly connected?

 If Troubleshooting Doesn’t Fix the Furnace…

 Please call us at Jansen Heating and Cooling.
-We’ll send a technician to your home.
+We’ll send a heating service repair technician to your home.
 They’ll discuss details of the problem with you and inspect your heating system.
 They may scope out the problem right away, or else perform diagnostic tests until they find out what’s wrong.
 Then they’ll explain the problem completely and understandably, provide a quote (with Jansen’s 100 percent Upfront Pricing Guarantee), and once you’ve given the go-ahead, complete the repair promptly and reliably.